WiseLibs/better-sqlite3/Stream-API.md

 `callback` has the following signature: `function callback(previousValue, currentValue)`

-The callback is also provided a `this` value that can be used to end the reduction process early.
-By invoking `this.shortcut(value)`, the callback will no longer be invoked, and the stream will be fulfilled with `value`.
+By invoking `this.shortcut(value)`, the reduction process will be ended early, the callback will no longer be invoked, and the stream will be fulfilled with `value`.

 ### .merge() -> *this*